 In addition, the mechanics of a spa provides the benefits of hydrotherapy massage — not to mention the amazing experience of sitting under flowing water from an added waterfall.
 A new fence was added for contrast and a bit of drama; a rushing stream flows through the large moss rock boulders to become a waterfall flowing into the spa.
 Lush plantings and a new patio completed their new backyard retreat.

-So let it snow or blast cold.
-You can stay warm while planning your new backyard upgrade.
+Even as the air chills, you can stay warm while planning your new backyard upgrade.